Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

 The [SignalR Service Owner role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#signalr-service-owner) is required to use an Identity-based connection.

-Here is an example to configure the Azure Identity for an SignalR endpoint named "Endpoint1":
+Here's an example to configure Azure Identity for a SignalR endpoint named "Endpoint1":

 ```json
 {
   "Values": {